The Disneyland Paris Castle: Full Guide to Le Château de la Belle au Bois Dormant!

 The castle was particularly beautiful right before dusk!

-See our best tips for visiting Disneyland Paris here!
+See our best tips for visiting Disneyland Paris!

 La Galerie de la Belle au Bois Dormant

-The first thing you’ll probably notice is the giant stained glass windows that show the celebration of Princess Aurora’s birth.
-There are 3 primary windows that show Princess Aurora’s parents (King Stefan and Queen Leah), Princess Aurora’s cradle with the 3 fairies flying above her, and King Hubert and Prince Philip.
+The first thing you’ll notice when you enter is the giant stained glass windows that show the celebration of Princess Aurora’s birth.
+The first stained glass window depicts Princess Aurora’s parents (King Stefan and Queen Leah), the second window depicts Princess Aurora’s cradle with the 3 fairies flying above her, and the third window depicts King Hubert and Prince Philip.

 Stained glass windows inside the Disneyland Paris Castle, La Galerie de la Belle au Bois Dormant